liam2/liam2/doc/usersguide/source/processes.rst

     In the current version of LIAM2, *errors* can only be used in combination with the *link* argument.

-  * **method**: is the name of the method to choose which individual are taken.
-The default is the "bysorting" method which sorts the individuals by score and takes the needed number of individuals by descending order of score.
-The other available method is the sidewalk method.
-It keeps a record of the accumulated probability and as long as there is a change of the integer part of the accumulated probability, the individual is selected.
+  * **method**: is the name of the method to do the alignment.
+    The default "bysorting" method sorts the individuals by score and takes as many individuals as necessary by descending order of score.
+The "sidewalk" method traverse individuals in their original order, does a cumulative sum of the probability and each time there is a change of the integer part of the accumulated probability, the corresponding individual is selected.

 *example* ::